21. In Love With Spring: My Novel Online

 “What do you have to do?”

-“That’ll take one second.”
+“That’ll take like, one second.”
 Simon’s own studies were spectacularly uninteresting, and lately he’d developed a bad habit of not exactly making it to all his classes, particularly those that met before noon.
 When she didn’t respond, he said, “Call me?”

 He sounded so forlorn that she felt guilty.
 “Okay.
 Maybe we can do something on Sunday.”

-“Really?
-Okay, that would be great!
+“That would be great!
 Dinner or something.”

 “I’ll call you.
 Thanks for the ride!”